 But October is Breast Cancer Awareness Month, and yesterday Zoey put on my bra and stared at herself in the mirror.
 It's funny, the very human interest we all have in them.
 Melons, tomatoes, puppies.
 And so today I talk about jugs, and the many ways in which we celebrate them.

+They come in all sizes, though something tells me this very tired lady did not come by hers naturally.
+Nor did he, though strangely his are more realistic.
 In high school I thought I HAD to wear cute little bras, tiny Calvin Klein triangles of sheer cotton blush.
 So I did and spent grades 9 through 12 with my arms over my chest hiding the tiniest hint of nipple.
 Another word that is hard to say.
 Highbeams, what can I say?
 I run cold.
 If only I had these breast warmers to stuff into my Calvins.Often our infatuation with boobs causes us to do stoopid things.
 Like this shirt.
 A cod piece for cans, a Don't for Danny Devitos.
 (And yes, I found a list of slang for breasts and some people do call them Danny Devitos.
 Pia Zadoras.
 Isaac Newtons?
 Where have I been that mine have no proper given name?)
+And the men who love us so, even when we wear stoopid shit, perhaps because we wear stoopid shit.
+Let us not forget, for they have chi chis, too.
+Even this little man, cute as can be.
+Sizzle chest, at three?
+And then this.
+The reason we are all slightly afraid of them.
+Knockers (Fuckers).
+Those beautiful funbags that sometimes are not so.
+I wish I could say something here to celebrate the courage of women diagnosed with breast cancer but I think this woman says it all.
+It is what it is, staring straight at the camera.
+One day Zoey will grow up to knead her breasts the week after her period.
+But they are always lumpy, she will think, her fingers searching for nothing, please let there be nothing, wait--isthatsomething?
+One round boob, two round boobs, this girl who spilled from my egg like a secret, all eventual woman staring into a mirror.
+I want her sentence to end with a preposition, an exclamation point, ellipses...
+I want my daughter to end her sentence on her own terms, not interrupted with a question mark.
+Please celebrate Breast Cancer Awareness Month; click here to learn how you can help.

+Did you know that approximately 5.8% of all the people ever born are alive right now?
 Kind of an interesting fact to toss out to your office mates on this fine Monday morning.
 You know, "How was your weekend?
 Do anything fun?"
 Then you: "Went to a bbq, got some cute jeans at the Gap!
 Then I thought about how 5.8% of the world's population is alive right this very minute, the population growing from a mere 1 billion in 1850 to 6 billion + today.
 Yeah, just that bbq and some light ruminations on the end of the world.
 Don't these jeans make my ass look great?"

 I don't know.
 Information like that.
 What else is there to do other than dangle it from a cocktail pick at a party?
 Things like population explosion and my bank account--lately I find that I must restrict the light that reaches each of my eyes in order to find any sort of depth.
 Reality.
 All weekend long we have been out of toilet paper at my house, wiping with course paper towels, that sort of thing.
 What can I say?
 It's Monday and almost October--really I must remember to buy me some Charmin.

 September 24, 2009: Today I have 14 problems.
+March 4, 1986: I had 14 problems.
+June 18, 1997: I also had 14 problems.

+Perhaps you see a pattern here?
 'Cause here's what I'm thinking: All of us have 14 problems.
 At any given time: 14.
 Perhaps I've got the number wrong.
 Maybe it's 5 or 37 problems.
 But the gist is that we all have the same number of problems, a mathematical constant, the Golden Ratio of Aw, Fuck, if you will.
 Your car broke down?
 Problem.
 You get it fixed, down to 13?
 Then oops!
 You leave a cherry flavored Chapstick in your pocket and it goes through the dryer.
 Your whites are now pink and you're back at 14 problems.

 I don't know if I made this up or if I heard it somewhere.
 A dream, a thought that came to me while driving in a fugue state down 101.
 14 problems.
 (Then suddenly I realized that I had been listening to some inane Ashley Parker Angel song, 2 minutes of my life that I will never get back, so I turned the station, problem solved!
 Just as suddenly the truck in front of me spat out some gravel and ding, a tiny spider of a crack on my windshield.
 Tomorrow the sun will rise and you will have 14 motherfuckin' problems, guaranteed.)
+This past week has been hard.
+Working, Zoey adjusting to preschool, Bryan's back out, no whammies, no whammies, no!
+(Please tell me you know where that is from.)
+And I can't help but think if I just had more money almost all of my problems would be gone.
+Not to bore you with 14, but seriously, all but three of the problems I can think of stem from not having money.
+Enough money.
+More.
+What?

 So what if suddenly I did have money?
 Won the lottery, stumbled upon a drug deal gone awry with everyone dead and a pile of millions and a square cut humongous emerald ring on a finger that had been quite ceremoniously chopped off and cast into the dirt, what?
 What if?